 When choosing a pivoting design for garden access, ensure it includes a hold-open and self-closing system to allow ease of use.
 Another key consideration is making sure there is no water ingress.

 After figuring out which design works best for your scheme, you should think about what the frame is made of, too.
-This will have an impact in your budget, aesthetics, and overall performance.
-“Different materials will have different thermal properties,” says Matt.
+This will have an impact on budget, aesthetics, and overall performance.
+“Different materials will have different thermal properties,” explains Matt.